atmos/hancock/README.md

 hancock
 =======

-It's like your [johnhancock][John Hancock] for all of your company's apps.
+It's like your [John Hancock][johnhancock] for all of your company's apps.

 Installation
 ============